canonical/opensearch-operator/docs/how-to/add-smtp-credentials.md

 ---
 myst:
   html_meta:
-    description: "Configure SMTP credentials for Charmed OpenSearch email notifications using the SMTP integrator charm."
+    description: Configure SMTP credentials for Charmed OpenSearch email notifications using the SMTP integrator charm.
 ---

 (how-to-guides-add-smtp-credentials)=

 # How to enable email notifications

 This guide shows how to configure SMTP credentials so that OpenSearch can send email notifications